 Marriage Visas CR-1 (U.S. citizen sponsoring married spouse to come to U.S.)

 Foreign spouses of U.S. citizens, and their children, can come to the United States on a CR-1 (for the spouse) and CR-2 (for the children) visa.

-With a CR-1 visa, your wife gets her visa and Green Card all in one process.
+With a CR-1 visa, your spouse gets her visa and Green Card all in one process.
 This saves time and money, and is a big advantage over the old K-3 visa.
-It takes about 6-8 months to obtain a CR-1 visa.

 What are the requirements for me to apply for a CR-1 Visa?

-You must be a U.S. citizen (so that your wife qualifies as an immediate relative);
+You must be a U.S. citizen (so that your spouse qualifies as an immediate relative);

-You must be legally married to your wife.
+You must be legally married to your spouse.

 You must meet minimum income requirements; if you do not have adequate income, you can use a joint sponsor.